addo47/AbilityBots/README.md

 -------
 For issues and features, please use GitHub's [issues](https://github.com/addo37/AbilityBots/issues) tab.

-For quick feedback, chatting or just having fun, please come and join us in our Telegram super-group.
+For quick feedback, chatting or just having fun, please come and join us in our Telegram Supergroup.

 [![Telegram](http://trellobot.doomdns.org/telegrambadge.svg)](https://telegram.me/AbilityBots)

 Credits
 -------
-This project would not have been made possible if it weren't for the [Telegram Bot Java API](https://github.com/rubenlagus/TelegramBots) made by [Ruben](https://github.com/rubenlagus).
+This project would not have been made possible had it not been for [Ruben](https://github.com/rubenlagus)'s work with the [Telegram Bot Java API](https://github.com/rubenlagus/TelegramBots).
 I strongly urge you to checkout that project and implement a bot to have a sense of how the basic API feels like.
 Ruben has made a great job in supplying a clear and straight-forward API that conforms to Telegram's HTTP API.
 There is also a chat for that API.